Replacing Jesus with your Pastor

 Christ promised us the Spirit of Truth, that the Comforter (which is the Holy Ghost, v26) will reside in each of us and that will be our guide.
 How then have we come to a place where we can replace that most magnificent relationship with Christ so easily for a more frail substitute?

 Replace not your faith in Christ with the will of frail man – do not let your obedience to Christ be converted to the commandments of man!
 (Mark 7:7) We need preachers, and teachers, some prophets, and some Apostles, faith comes by hearing God’s Word (Rom 10:17) and without preaching, you can’t hear that Word.
-Yet, Paul never commanded his followers to abdicate their faith and become his clones or robots – to merely believe his ever word without trying the spirit of his message, to see whether it be of God!
+Yet, Paul never commanded his followers to abdicate their faith and become his clones or robots – to merely believe he ever word without trying the spirit of his message, to see whether it be of God!
 (I John 4:1)

 The door is open to Christ – seek him!